Kitchen Reno Part 2: Painting Cabinets

 I absolutely love this colour palette: the earthiness of the floors and granite countertop works so well with the lower cabinet green.
 It's also very complimentary to the rest of the room with its various greys.
 We were originally going to change the cabinet hardware to black, but in the end kept our original stainless steel since it blended in better.
 This meant one less new item to purchase, and time saved.
 A win/win.

 All we have left is the white oak open shelving!
-The final kitchen reveal: coming soon.
+The final kitchen reveal: Part 3.

 Upper Cabinet Paint: Behr Premium PluS Interior Semi-Gloss ("Polarbear")